barryjensen-dev/FluxClient/README.md

 ## Installation

 1. Install a userscript manager (Tampermonkey, Greasemonkey, etc.) in your browser.
 2. Create a new userscript and paste in the Flux Client code.
-3. Make sure to include the `@exclude` rules for domains where you don’t want it to run (e.g., Google, GitHub, Apple, Roblox, major captcha providers).
-4. Save and enable the script.
+3. Save and enable the script.

 ---